chiomh/CGMV_prestamos/README.md

+# Replication Package for:
 # Income Contingent University Loans: Policy Design and an Application to Spain
-## with Antonio Cabrales, Maia Güell, Rocio Madera, and Analia Viola
+## by Antonio Cabrales, Maia Güell, Rocio Madera, and Analia Viola

+Go to the end for instructions on how to obtain the data.

 ### MCVL-Datos personales+afiliados+cotización+fiscales
 #### Prueba año 2012